 Role of the Compensation Committee and the Chief Executive Officer in the Compensation Process The Chief Executive Officer, with the assistance and support of the human resources department, provides recommendations regarding the compensation of the executive officers, including himself.
 The Compensation Committee considers these recommendations and consults with the Chief Executive Officer as to his recommendations for the executive officers.
-The Compensation Committee considers the Chief Executive Officer's recommendations, together with the Committee's philosophy, objectives and market data in approving these recommendations.
+The Compensation Committee considers the Chief Executive Officer's recommendations, together with the Compensation Committee's philosophy, objectives and market data in approving these recommendations.
 The Compensation Committee makes a recommendation on the Chief Executive Officer's compensation to the full Board of Directors, who then has the authority to approve it.

 Role of Compensation Consultants in the Compensation Process.
-The Compensation Committee's charter provides the Committee with the authority to retain a compensation consulting firm in its discretion.
-In 2007, the Committee retained Milliman, Inc. Milliman's role is more fully described under "Executive Compensation Components - Overview."
+The Compensation Committee's charter provides the Compensation Committee with the authority to retain a compensation consulting firm in its discretion.
+However, no independent compensation consultant was retained by the Company or the Compensation Committee in connection with determining 2009 compensation.